drzo/opensim4opencog/README.txt

  In general define all the events that occur, map them to function calls, then have a file for each type of message each type of client AI expects.
  So OpenCog would have one, OpenCyc its own, Soar its own, etc...

+ - Progress (2008-08-27): implemented outline of the above idea. see "Cogbot.lisp and events" above

 * (SEMI-DONE) Set the system up for auto-login.
 The command line does have login and logout.
 However setting the other parameters would be nice.
 Also